zzd2001/ArtifactsBenchmark/README.md

 ## 🏆 Leaderboard

+For the latest results, please visit the <a href="https://artifactsbenchmark.github.io/leaderboard.html">live leaderboard</a>.

 The following are the main results on ArtifactsBench, scored by the `Gemini-2.5-Pro-0506` referee.
 A higher score indicates better overall capability in generating visual and interactive artifacts.

 <div align="center">